JorgeJuarezM/node-rpc/README.md

 Simple ExpresJS middleware for RPC over Http.

-let's say we would like to provide add & multiply functions over RPC
+let's say we would like to provide add & multiply functions to browser over RPC

 ```javascript
     var remoteObj = {